MicrosoftDocs/well-architected/well-architected/resiliency/business-metrics.md

 ### Identify dependencies

 Perform dependency-mapping exercises to identify internal and external dependencies.
 Examples include dependencies relating to security or identity, such as Active Directory or third-party services.
-Third-party services might include a payment provider or e-mail messaging service.
+Third-party services might include a payment provider or email messaging service.

 Pay particular attention to external dependencies that might be a single point of failure or cause bottlenecks.
 If a workload requires `99.99%` uptime but depends on a service with a `99.9%` SLA, that service can't be a single point of failure in the system.
 One remedy is to have a fallback path in case the service fails.
 Alternatively, take other measures to recover from a failure in that service.